 2. You’re Always Positive

-Parents are not participants on their child's team.
+Parents aren't participants on their child's team.
 However, by being a positive role model, you do contribute to the success experienced by your son or daughter.
 You applaud good plays by your child's team and by the opposing team - making your team's sidelines a great example for other teams.

 3. You’re Enthusiastic and Supportive